safedep/vet-action/README.md

 ### Quick Start

 > Follow *quickstart* if you want to integrate `vet` as a step in your
-> existing GitHub actions workflow
+> existing GitHub actions workflow.
+Look at [Setup Instructions](#setup-instructions)
+> for step by step guide on how to integrate `vet` in your GitHub repository

 TLDR; add this GitHub action to vet your changed dependencies during pull request